 Anyone who did pay found a noir piece full of many of the fringe elements of society.

-New Port City falls under the rule of the villainous Bomb Queen after she explodes all her rivals and her clothes.
+New Port City falls under the rule of the villainous Bomb Queen after she devastates all her rivals - and her clothes.
 With a full chest display on the loose more often than not, she dominates the news, the government, and any man she pleases.

 She has a cute cat for a sidekick, but by no means is this title meant for kids, unless you think the young ones would benefit from a dose of innuendo and charred neck stumps.

 Grant Morrison claims that much of the plot of The Invisibles was told to him by aliens when they got him from Katmandu.
 It's good to know that aliens like tantric interactions, cursing, and racy magic as much as Earthlings do.
 At one point, the main characters find themselves trapped inside the movie 120 Days of Sodom, which is also definitely not for kids.